-Michele Sanmicheli, a military architect, designed Forte S. Andrea and eventually he developed plans for improving the fortifications of Candia and other Venetian possessions in Greece and along the Adriatic coast.
+Michele Sanmicheli, a military architect, designed Forte S. Andrea and eventually he developed plans for improving the fortifications of Verona, Candia and other Venetian possessions in Greece and along the Adriatic coast.

 Sanmicheli built Forte S. Andrea, a maritime fortress, on an islet facing

 the main access to the lagoon: cannon batteries were located at sea level to